babowsk1/tvm/stacks.md

 - Two-address form - Uses one of the two operand registers (usually $$r(i))$$ to store the result of an operation, so that $$k=i$$ is never indicated explicitly.
 Only $$i$$ and $$j$$ are encoded inside the instruction.
 This is the most common form of arithmetic operations on register machines, and is quite popular on microprocessors (including the x86 family).
 - One-address form - Always takes one of the arguments from the accumulator $$r 0$$, and stores the result in $$r 0$$ as well; then $$i=k=0$$, and only $$j$$ needs to be specified by the instruction.
 This form is used by some simpler microprocessors (such as Intel 8080).

 Note that this flexibility is available only for built-in operations, but not for user-defined functions.
-In this respect, register machines are not as easily "upgradable" as stack machines.
-7
+In this respect, register machines are not as easily "upgradable" as stack machines.$${ }^{7}$$

 ### 2.1.8.
 Return values of functions.